Pastor Jim Lindus

 He holds a Master of Divinity degree from Luther Seminary in St. Paul, MN where he served on the Board of Directors for 15 years.

 From 1986 to 1989 he served at Bethany Lutheran Church on Bainbridge Island, WA.
 He has been head pastor at Trinity Lutheran Church since October 1989.

-Pastor Jim and his wife, Felicia, (Director of Trinity’s Preschool), have been married 35 years and are parents to three grown daughters, three grandsons and one granddaughter.
+Pastor Jim and his wife, Felicia, (Director of Trinity’s Preschool), have been married 36 years and are parents to three grown daughters, four grandsons and one granddaughter.